Meenakshi Ashram, Madurai

 Bus Service: Local buses from the Periyar Bus Station (1km from Madurai Railway Station) that pass Pavanna Vilakku Junction are: 23P, 23T, 23Z, 62A.
 The Ashram is about 22 km from Madurai city along the New Natham Road, near a small junction – Pavanna Vilakku.
 This junction is 2 km past Hawa Valley Resort.
 When travelling along the New Natham Road the Ashram is after Kanjirampettoi and Kadavoor villages.
 Approximately 45 minutes.

-Students applying for any courses/programmes at the Ashram are required to sign the Liability Release Form.
+Students and guests applying for any courses/programmes at the Ashram are required to sign the Liability Release Form.